 Mathia Pagani.
 Born in 1981 in Milan, now lives in Paris.

 Having worked in the creative sphere for more than 15 years, including museums, publishing houses, galleries, and theatres, he continued to nurture his creative flair.
-Alongside day-to-day life, Pagani worked on his artistic research, using his expertise to design and manage web and IT projects for multiple institutions and companies.
+Alongside day-to-day life, Pagani worked on his artistic research, using his expertise to design and manage international projects for multiple institutions and companies.

 He contributed to a project in New York, that aimed to convert one of the oldest ferries that carried migrants between Ellis Island and Manhattan into a cultural hub.